jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/04/2018-04-23-recollection-of-my-journey-with-business-rules-part-1.md

 }
 ```

-So it is confirmed that in 2012 I am already familiar with C#.
+So it is confirmed that before 2012 I am already familiar with C#.

 _But Look at that mess...
 700 lines of code...
 I packed everything in one Form... and the presentation layer knows about DataSets!" :laughing:_